Exciton-spin interactions in antiferromagnetic charge-transfer insulators: Exciton in the AFM Background

-We consider magnetism when the excited cluster is created in the AF background in the CT insulator.
+We consider magnetism when the excited cluster is created in the AFM background in the CT insulator.
 Here, we address the case when only the $X$ state is created by external light via $\hat{\mathcal{H}}^{{\rm ext}}_{dp} (t) \simeq i F A(t) \sum_j ( \hat{T}^{+}_{j,X} - \hat{T}^{-}_{j,X} )$ at $\theta = \phi$ on the square lattice shown in Fig.~\ref{fig1}(a).
 When the $X$ state at $\phi = \pi/4$ is created as discussed in Fig.~\ref{fig5}, the effective interaction along the $X$ direction is given by, e.g., $J'_X(+X)=J'_X(-X) = J'_0 +J'_1 = J'_{+}$.
 On the other hand, the effective interaction of the $X$ state along the $Y$ direction on the square lattice is $J'_X(+Y)=J'_X(-Y) = J'_0 -J'_1 = J'_{-}$ because the $\pi/2$ rotation of the axes gives $J'_Y(+X)=J'_Y(-X) = J'_0 -J'_1 = J'_{-}$ shown in Fig.~\ref{fig5}.
 Hence, the effective interaction around the odd-parity $X$ state is spatially anisotropic as schematically shown in Fig.~\ref{fig1}(a).
 This gives the anisotropic nature of the spin-correlated exciton.
 Although we only consider the $X$ state, the $Y$ state also shows the same energy-level structure as the $X$ state, because the lattice structure we consider has the $\pi/2$ rotational symmetry.

 As shown in the previous section, the spin exchange $J'_{X}$ around the excited cluster is much larger than $J$ of the host.
-In this condition, the strong local quantum fluctuation by $J'_{X}$ prefers local spin flips even though it breaks the local AF configuration.
-To take into account the locally spin-flipped states effectively, we approximately compose the excited states in the following procedures [see details in Appendix \ref{appendix:exciton_in_AF}].
-To prepare the AF background, we assume that the ground state $\ket{\psi_0}$ is the AF (classical N{\'e}el) state $\ket{\psi_{\rm AF}}$ on the square lattice.
-Then, we make the one-exciton state as $\hat{T}^{+}_{j,X} \ket{\psi_{\rm AF}}$.
-In addition, to take into account the strong local quantum fluctuations driven by $J'_{X}$, we consider the states configured by the flipped spins around the excited cluster.
+In this condition, the strong local quantum fluctuation by $J'_{X}$ prefers local spin flips even though it breaks the local AFM configuration.
+To take into account the locally spin-flipped states effectively, we approximately compose the excited states in the following procedures (see details in Appendix \ref{appendix:exciton_in_AF}).
+To prepare the AFM background, we assume that the ground state $\ket{\psi_0}$ is the AFM (classical N{\'e}el) state $\ket{\psi_{\rm AFM}}$ on the square lattice.
+Then, we make the one-exciton state as $\hat{T}^{+}_{j,X} \ket{\psi_{\rm AFM}}$.
+Based on this one-exciton state, we organize the states configured by the flipped spins around the excited cluster.
 In this approximation, we assume $J'_{\Gamma}, I'_{\Gamma}, K'_{\Gamma} \gg J$ and neglect other possible spin configurations excited by $J$ for simplicity.